rughh/ruby-unconf-website/index.md

 ## Diversity

 Our scholarship program is meant to make Ruby Unconf a better unconference.
 We want to make this community-focused event accessible to the wide range of people who are learning, work with, or are Ruby enthusiasts.
 We welcome applicants from underrepresented groups in tech to apply.
-This includes, but is not limited to: women-identifying persons, people of color, LGBTQIA people, people with physical and mental disabilities, people facing economic and/or political hardships.
+This includes, but is not limited to: women-identifying persons, people of color, LGBTQIA people, people with physical and mental disabilities and people facing economic and/or political hardships.
 Scholarship recipients will receive a Ruby Unconf Hamburg 2018 ticket.

 In addition, we will book travel and accommodation for you, so that you can arrive without stress :)

-We will open up the application process soon.
-Follow [@RubyUnconfEU](https://twitter.com/RubyUnconfEU) on twitter or check back here regularly for announcements.
+Applications must be submitted by 18th of March (Thats 2018-03-18 for y'all cyborgs).
+Applicants will be notified by March 25th.

+<div style="text-align: center;"><a href="https://goo.gl/forms/ewh8BYQHkyhtALc43" class="btn btn-primary">❤️ Apply for scholarship ❤️</a></div>

 </div>